 Tips for reading in a foreign language

 Are you learning a new language?
-Well, if you’re not reading in that language, then you’re missing out big time!
+If you’re not reading in that language, you’re missing out!
 Don’t believe me?

 I know what you’re thinking, “How am I supposed to read effectively in a language that I barely know?”.
-Well, my friend, that’s exactly what we’re gonna talk about today!
+Well, my friend, that’s what we will talk about today!

-In this article, you’ll learn how to read in a foreign language without feeling like you’re drowning in a sea of unknown words and complicated grammar.
+In this article, you’ll learn how to read in a foreign language without drowning in unknown words and complicated grammar.
 Trust me, it’s possible!
 And the best part is, you don’t even have to be a language expert to do it.

 Two types of reading